Lucia's Blog: 2016-02-14

 I Peter 5:8-9

-The early Reformers in Europe, as well as the pioneers of the American churches, prayed fervently for God's help against the invisible hosts of evil.
+The early Reformers in Europe and the pioneers of the American churches prayed fervently for God's help against the invisible hosts of evil.
 They believed unabashedly in the devil and lived their lives as a battle against his evil influences.
-Just because they are invisible does not make them imaginary nor does it make us superstitious to acknowledge their existence.
+Just because they are invisible does not make them imaginary, nor does it make us superstitious to acknowledge their existence.
 Let's have a serious Bible discussion of Satan and his activities.

 Recently, someone hacked into my computer.
-They were able to get hold of my secured passwords from Facebook and my blog.
-It is unclear to me how the attackers altered my passwords and found unrestricted access to some of my accounts, especially Facebook.
+The hackers got hold of my secured passwords on Facebook and Lucia's blog.
+It is unclear how the attackers altered my passwords and found unrestricted access to my accounts, especially Facebook.
 Once they had access, they did as they pleased, publishing all kinds of foul language and pornography.
-Believe me, this has been a very traumatic, degrading, humiliating and terrifying experience for me.
-I am still grieving but with God's grace, I will recover soon.
-I was determined to close my Facebook account and all other accounts and even stop writing for my blog which is what I enjoy the most.
-With a lot of prayer and support from my family and my friends, I decided to continue doing what I love to do, writing for the glory of God.
+Believe me, this has been a very traumatic, degrading, humiliating, and terrifying experience for me.
+I was determined to close my Facebook and other accounts and even stop writing for my blog, which I enjoy the most.
+With much prayer and support from my family and friends, I decided to continue doing what I love, writing for God's glory.

 This awful incident reminded me and alerted me as well to the fact that Satan is at war with Christians.
 It is an ugly spiritual war!
 Why do I say that?
-Simply because Satan fiercely seeks to accuse us of wrong, bringing shame upon us.
-He seeks us out like a roaring lion to destroy us, his weak prey.
-Satan, our adversary, wants to destroy those who are doing a good work for Christ's sake; those who are faithful and are being used in service to God for His glory.
-He hates them and wages war against those who are striving to live their lives for Christ, walking in righteousness.
-Indeed, his primary purpose is to discourage us, and he uses all of his evil weapons against God's people.
+Simply because Satan fiercely seeks to accuse us of wrong, disgracing us.
+He seeks us out like a roaring lion to destroy us.
+Satan, our adversary, wants to destroy the faithful and righteous of God.
+Those who serve God faithfully in His kingdom.
+He hates them and wages war against those striving to live for Christ, walking in righteousness.
+Indeed, his primary purpose is to afflict God's children.
+And he uses all of his evil weapons against God's people.
 He wants to destroy us utterly!

-That is why we must become aware, being on guard, standing firm in Christ with all prayer to resist him.
-However, I am confident that he can do nothing to us other than what God allows him.
+That is why we must become aware, be on guard, standing firm in Christ with all prayer to resist him.
+However, I am confident he can do nothing to us besides what God allows.
 He still has the power to prowl and attack us fiercely.
-His goal is to take us away from God's Law and love.
+His goal is to take us away from God's Word and His Hove.
 He can do that only if we give him an open door.
-He will do everything in his power to discourage and sway us away from God and His ways.
-He is eager to persecute all those who desire to live godly (2 Tim.
+He will do everything he can to discourage and sway us away from God and His ways.
+He is eager to persecute all who desire to live godly (2 Tim.
 3:12).
-His mission is to attack our faith and our joy.
-Therefore, let us take heed and be on the alert!!
+His mission is to attack our faith and joy.
+Therefore, let us take heed and be on the alert!

-Undoubtedly, we have an enemy who is real, and we need to be watchful!
+Undoubtedly, we have a real enemy, and we must be watchful!
 We cannot afford to be careless or lazy.
-Satan is the author of all our troubles and persecutions and cares.
+Satan is the author of all our troubles, persecutions, and cares.
 Even so, we must not allow him to intimidate us.
-I am determined that I will not!!
+I will not allow him to intimidate me!!

 All this being said, we come to the following questions: